Bossier City man charged with stealing youth football team’s equipment

 SHREVEPORT, LA.
-(KTAL/KMSS)- A Bossier City Man has been arrested for stealing a local youth football team’s trailer filled with equipment.
+(KTAL/KMSS) – A Bossier City man has been arrested, accused of stealing a local youth football team’s trailer full of equipment.

-43-year-old Darrell Wooten is charged with illegal possession of stolen things after police found the trailer at his house near Shed Road and Christy Street in Bossier City.
+Darrell Wooten, 43, was arrested Friday and is charged with illegal possession of stolen things after police found the trailer at his house near Shed Road and Christy Street in Bossier City.

 The Shreveport Warriors Football coach says the trailer was filled with 6,000 dollars of equipment.
 Half of the equipment is missing and the other half ruined.